 - Webhosting very close to 24/7/365. - Overall customer-visible HA target of 99.98%, including WAN outages.
-Technically, a much better system-only HA target would be possible, but there are also some external incident sources like frequent updates of userspace software and a varity of application software libraries, frequent security updates, etc. Although managed by ITIL processes, these sources are outside of the scope of this system architecture guide. - About 9 millions of customer home directories. - About 10 billions of inodes, with daily incremental backup. - \bullet More than 4 petabytes of net data (total df filling level) in spring 2018, with a growth rate of 21% per year. - All of this permanently replicated into a second datacenter. - In catastrophic failure scenarios, all resources must be switchable within a short time.
+Technically, a much better system-only HA target would be possible, but there are also some external incident sources like frequent updates of userspace software and a varity of application software libraries, frequent security updates, etc. Although managed by ITIL processes, these sources are outside of the scope of this system architecture guide. - About 9 millions of customer home directories. - About 10 billions of inodes, with daily incremental backup. - More than 4 petabytes of net data (total df filling level) in spring 2018, with a growth rate of 21% per year.